oddbird/susy/docs/index.rst

 Remember CSS?

 Susy can't save you from CSS,
-but we can help make it easier to write and maintain.
+but it can help make layouts easier to write and maintain.
 Abstraction is great at making your code meaningful and DRY, but don't let it fool you — the output CSS is what matters.